MODERN CLOTH NAPPY "HOW TO" GUIDE

 Our babies are our future, lets do our part to look after the environment so our babies (and their babies) can continue to enjoy this beautiful planet that we live on.

 $4000….that’s the cost of using disposable nappies from newborn until toilet training (per child!).
-The total cost of using MCN’s from newborn to toilet training is around $800-1000, and that includes laundering.
+Compare this to just $800-1000 which is the approximate cost of using our Cloth Nappies from newborn to toilet training and that includes laundering!
 Just think of what you could spend that extra money on – ballet/football lessons, your child’s first bike, a family holiday to visit Grandma…

 We are often asked about the cost of laundering.
-We recommend using a cold cycle, with a quarter to half a scoop of your usual detergent and line drying your MCN’s in the sun.
+We recommend using a cold cycle, with a quarter to half a scoop of your usual detergent and line drying your MCN’s in the sun - see our Washing video for more details.
 All of this means that laundering costs are kept low as well!

 Gentle on Bub’s precious skin